svrnm/apm-rum-sample/README.md

 - Send your telemetry to an instance of [`alloy`](./alloy/)
 - Instrument the server-side services [`frontproxy`](./frontproxy/), [`checkout`](./checkout/) and [`products`](./products/) using OpenTelemetry:
   - For the `frontproxy` we will use the NGINX module [nginx-otel](https://github.com/nginxinc/nginx-otel)
-  - For the `checkout` service we will use a "don't touch my image" approach to inject  [OpenTelemetry JavaScript zero-code instrumentation](https://opentelemetry.io/docs/zero-code/js/)
+  - For the `frontend` and `checkout` services we will use a "don't touch my image" approach to inject  [OpenTelemetry JavaScript zero-code instrumentation](https://opentelemetry.io/docs/zero-code/js/)
   - For the `products` service we will use the [Python zero-code instrumentation](https://opentelemetry.io/docs/zero-code/python/)
 - Improve some configuration to increase security and to transform some telemetry

+When you have instrumented your service and telemetry is stored in Grafana Cloud, you will also learn by example how you can troubleshoot an issue using the data.

-- Use Grafana beyla as an alternative for instrumenting the services
+Finally, as a bonus you can learn how to use Grafana beyla as an alternative for instrumenting the services.

 ## Prerequisites